beatboxerish/mini_projects/restaurant_dashboard/README.md

 little irritating but I wasn't able to find raw POS data anywhere on the net and thus, this seemed like a good idea.

+## Usage :

+To check this app out you must `cd` into the app folder and then enter `python routes.py`

+This will start the dashboard and you must now go to the url specified in output of the above command to view it.

+## Files/Folders :

+1. data - Contains both the raw and the clean data
+2. app - Contains the main plotting functions, the templates and related files along with the main file that runs the dashboard
+3. imgs - Contains the screenshots used below

 ## Requirements :

 1. flask
 2. plotly
 3. pandas

+## Screenshots :

+*Note that graphs haven't been given for the employees and customers section as the goal was to create a template or layout and show how graphs could be used, which have been shown in the food tab.
+One could replace the text in the employees and customers sections by the plots as is done in the foods section.*